mayankysharma/mayankysharma.github.io/content/_index.md

           date_start: '2024-02-01'
           date_end: ''
           description: |5-
                 * Working on integrating Nvidia Isaac Sim with ROS2 for performing Visual Slam (VSLAM) in a warehouse simulation environment and to create large scale datasets.
                 * Created a ROS2 Nav2 custom costmap plugin for warehouse navigation utilizing real-time pixel-level image classification, optimized YOLOv8n with TensorRT, injecting corrections into local cost maps, resulting in robots successfully traversing areas previously avoided and enhancing overall navigation efficiency.
-                * Streamlined cross-functional CI/CD workflows by containerizing ROS2 packages using Docker and enhanced deployment efficiency and reliability by implementing unit and integration tests with the ROS2 Testing Framework (rostest, pytest) and troubleshooting issues
+                * Streamlined cross-functional CI/CD workflows by containerizing ROS2 packages using Docker and enhanced deployment efficiency and reliability by implementing unit and integration tests with the ROS2 Testing Framework (rostest, pytest) and troubleshooting issues.
-                * Developed an autonomous mobile robot for mapping, navigation, and carbon monoxide monitoring in a warehouse using ROS2 Nav2
+              * Developed an autonomous mobile robot for mapping, navigation, and carbon monoxide monitoring in a warehouse using ROS2 Nav2.
                * Utilized EKF to fuse wheel odometry, and IMU data streams for non-linear state estimation.

         - title: Graduate Student Researcher
           company: Robotics Algorithms & Autonomous Systems(RAAS) Lab